microsoft/playwright/docs/src/test-cli-js.md

 ## Reference

-Complete set of Playwright Test options is available in the [configuration file](./test-advanced.md).
-Following options can be passed to a command line and take a priority over the configuration file:
+Complete set of Playwright Test options is available in the [configuration file](./test-use-options.md).
+Following options can be passed to a command line and take priority over the configuration file:

 - `--headed`: Run tests in headed browsers.
 Useful for debugging.